JetBrains/guide/sites/intellij/tutorials/migrating-javax-jakarta/index.md

 ---
 resourceType: tutorial
-layout: "resources/tutorial/TutorialLayout.11ty.tsx"
+layout: resources/tutorial/TutorialLayout.11ty.tsx
 date: 2022-03-30
 title: Migrating from the `javax` to `jakarta` namespace
-technologies: [java]
-topics: [refactoring]
+topics:
+  - java
+  - refactoring
 author: hs
 subtitle: How to transition your application from Java EE to Jakarta EE.
 thumbnail: ./thumbnail.png